Tatort: Es lebe der Tod: Production

 The film was produced by Hessischer Rundfunk, a public German television station, and shot on 26 days from June 2, 2015 to July 9, 2015 in Frankfurt am Main and Wiesbaden.

 Releases and screenings

-Long Live Death celebrated its world premiere at the Festival des deutschen Films (Festival of German Film) on 17 June 2016.
-On 16 October 2016, the film had its international and North American premiere at the Austin Film Festival.
-Furthermore, the Tatort-episode was screened at three other U.S. film festivals, the St. Louis International Film Festival (2016), the Garden State Film Festival (2017) and the Nashville Film Festival (2017).
+Long Live Death celebrated its world premiere at the Festival des deutschen Films (Festival of German Film) on June 17, 2016.
+On October 16, 2016, the film had its international and North American premiere at the Austin Film Festival.
+Furthermore, this episode of Tatort was screened at three other U.S. film festivals, the St. Louis International Film Festival (2016), the Garden State Film Festival (2017) and the Nashville Film Festival (2017).

-On 20 November 2016, the Tatort episode was broadcast on German television at 8:15 pm.
+On November 20, 2016, this episode of Tatort was broadcast on German television at 8:15 p.m.
 The film was shown on the nationwide and public channel Das Erste.

 Reception

 Critical response

 The movie news & reviews resource Wearemoviegeeks.com praised in its review Tukur's acting, it "has the perfect balance between realism and obsession.
 He’s great".
 In addition, the critic notes that obviously "there are comparisons going to be made between U.S. films like Seven and The Hannibal Lecter films, but this modern serial killer noir stands on its own."
 At the end the reviewer doesn't believe, that he has not seen other works of screenwriter Erol Yesilkaya and director Sebastian Marka, because Long Live Death "is a professional production from top to bottom.
 Yes, it has blood, it has all the obligatory elements contained within so many other crime thrillers, but it entertainingly conveys grit and underlying horror with all the horror and power that a grim story can convey."

 Richard Whittaker of The Austin Chronicle explains, that Long Live Death is just another Tatort-episode, "but that shouldn't put off first-time viewers.
 This isn't like diving into the middle of season 10 of CSI, and drowning in old plot lines.
 Tatort, while it has recurrent characters, is built around stand-alone narratives."
 He further notes, "if there's any kinship to CSI, it's that (like that show's creators) director Sebastian Marka is a clear acolyte of Manhunter-era Michael Mann.
 But for Whittaker, it remains a mystery at the end of his review that "the producers picked this out of the 1,000 episodes to date as the one to introduce Tatort to American audiences".
 But he states, "its measured mixing of serial killer tropes and Teutonic musings on mercy and self-determination are good reason to crack open older case files."